*Written for DMI magazine — Summer 2014.*

 [2]: http://www.trustthevote.org “TrustTheVote”

-[3]: http://www.dubberly.com/projects/votestream-ttv.html “VoteStream project”
+[3]: https://www.dubberly.com/projects/votestream-ttv.html “VoteStream project”

-[4]: http://www.dubberly.com/concept-maps/ttv-elections-technology-framework.html “TrustTheVote Election Technology Framework concept map”
+[4]: https://www.dubberly.com/concept-maps/ttv-elections-technology-framework.html “TrustTheVote Election Technology Framework concept map”

 1 Comment